RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

 # LOCAL
 curl -v -d '{"attributeName3": "attributeValue3"}' -H 'Content-Type: application/json' http://localhost:8080/sqs
 ```
+   **Note for Windows users.** CURL notation on Windows terminals replaces single quotes by double
+   quotes and inner double quotes must be escaped by a backslash: "{\"attributeName3\": \"attributeValue3\"}"

 To GET the SQS content, run the following command on the terminal:
 ```